Bargs/Notes/books/joyOfClojure/ch9_notes.md

 **Note**
 > Protocol extension is at the granularity of the entire protocol and not on a per-function basis.
 In order to extend all of a protocol's functions for a given type, they must all be extended in the same `extend-type` form.

+Clojure polymorphism lives in the protocol functions, not in the classes.
+This is unlike most OO languages, where you would have to use wrappers, adapters, or monkey patching to dynamically extend functionality to a type the way a Clojure protocol can.
+This makes it easier to tie together third party libraries that know nothing about each other.